 2. You may run the risk of becoming obsessed with certain ingredients in foods...

-and find yourself cutting out entire food groups or avoiding certain food groups in an attempt to lose weight, despite no formal medical advice to do so.
+As with anything to do with diet culture, you may be tempted to cut out entire food groups or avoid certain food groups in an attempt to lose weight, despite no formal medical advice to do so.
+An obsession with food ingredients and the associated anxiety is increasingly becoming recognised as ‘Orthorexia’.

 3. You might reach the stage of thinking that exercise is pointless during the times your tracker isn't with you.

-When I set out to turn my health completely around back in 2011, I relied heavily on tracking my food and fitness via the app, MyFitnessPal (which I've used alongside heart rate monitors and fitness trackers).
-Sometimes I still use these tools, but in a different way, usually these days it's to check I'm eating enough to sustain my weight training and breastfeeding.
+When I set out to turn my health completely around back in 2011, I relied heavily on tracking my food and fitness via the app, MyFitnessPal (which I used alongside heart rate monitors and fitness trackers).
+For awhile it helped as it made me more aware of how much I ate and how little I moved, then it quickly became an obsession and a source of guilt.